ATB-UQ/umbrella_integration/README.md

     DOI: 10.5281/zenodo.164996

-The calculation of the derivatives, the free energy profile (potential of mean force, PMF) is based on the equations in the following paper by Kästner & Thiel:
+The calculation of the derivatives, the free energy profile (potential of mean force, PMF) is based on the equations in the following paper by Kaestner & Thiel:

-    Kästner J. and Thiel W., J. Chem.
+    Kaestner J. and Thiel W., J. Chem.
 Phys.
 123, 144104 (2005)
     doi: 10.1063/1.2052648

-The estimates of uncertainties for the PMF are based on equations in the equations in the following paper by Kästner & Thiel:
+The estimates of uncertainties for the PMF are based on equations in the equations in the following paper by Kaestner & Thiel:

-    Kästner J. and Thiel W., J. Chem.
+    Kaestner J. and Thiel W., J. Chem.
 Phys.
 124, 234106 (2006)
     doi: 10.1063/1.2206775